 Published literature studying transportation initiatives is limited.
 More common are studies that have highlighted the extreme need for transportation services for cancer patients.
 As previously discussed, poorer populations are more likely to report transportation barriers when accessing health care in general.
 A systematic review of transportation and health needs literature suggests that between 10-51% impoverished patients experience transportation barriers that prevent care and may worsen health outcomes.
 Another review found strong correlations between travel burden and patient quality of life and prognosis.
-Some research suggests that telemedicine may be a viable intervention for the most rural of cancer patients when routine care is needed, but this fails to relieve the travel burden when treatments such as radiation, chemotherapy, or surgery and diagnostics are needed.
+Recent research suggests that telemedicine may mitigate the burden of treatment for the most rural of cancer patients when routine care is needed, but this is reliant on a patient's access to appropriate technology and fails to relieve the travel burden when treatments such as radiation, chemotherapy, or surgery and diagnostics are needed.
 Telemedicine may alleviate a portion of the travel burden, but it will never eliminate it for patients requiring ongoing treatment.